dcoy/new-blog-build/README.md

 ## Dcoy

 This is my blog about software engineering, devops and automation.
-Theme is Hyde, but I plan to change it up in the future.
+Theme is very much a work in progress...

 ### Run